toxuin/Griswold/README.md

 * Multiworld support.

 * Fully multilingual.
-There are english and russian out-of-the-box, but you can add more!
+There are english, german and russian out-of-the-box, but you can add more!

 * All major economy systems supported.
 If Vault supports something - than it'll work with Griswold.